-As mentioned earlier, Goa is divided into two districts North Goa and South Goa.
-There are eleven regions in North Goa that primarily form the bulk of the tourist area.
+As mentioned in my post earlier, Goa is divided into two areas i.e. North Goa and South Goa.
+There are eleven regions in North Goa that predominantly constitue the bulk of the tourist area.
 It starts from Keri Beach right at the top (bordering Maharashtra) to Sinquerim Beach at the bottom.
 Following is the list of beaches/ regions igiven in ascending order:

 Calangute and Baga beaches are quite popular amongst Indian tourists.
 Out of these two beaches, Baga is the most commercial beach and is highly crowded especially near Brittos’ area.
 You will see a lot of tourists indulging in water sports over there.
 Calangute beach too can get crowded at certain areas but if one walks towards Candolim beach the crowds start thinning out and you will get stretches where you can be away from noisy tourists.
 Candolim beach bordering Calangute is again quite popular with both domestic and foreign tourists although it is not as commercialized as Baga and Calangute.
 Sinquerim beach after Candolim is not really a tourist beach.
 You will mostly see fishermen hauling their days’ catch or locals indulging in other commercial activities.
 This place is popular for dolphin spotting in the wee hours of the morning.
 You can book a dolphin spotting tour with any water sports operator in Goa.